 The probabilities of withdrawal from service and death-in-service are shown for sample ages on pages H-4 and H-5.
-It is assumed that all contributory members terminating before age 40 or with less than 10 years of service, and a percentage (General: 30%, Police-Fire: 20%) of contributory members terminating after age 40 with 10 or more years of service, withdraw their contributions and forfeit any vested employer-financed benefit.
-Adopted 2016.
+It is assumed that all members contributing the 4% or 6% member contribution rate and terminating before age 40 or with less than 10 years of service, and a percentage (General: 30%, Other: 20%) of members terminating after age 40 with 10 or more years of service, withdraw their contributions and forfeit any vested employerfinanced benefit.
+It is assumed that all members contributing the 2% member contribution rate and terminating before age 30 or with less than 5 years of service, and a percentage (General: 50%, Other: 40%; at age 30 grading to 0% at early retirement age) of members terminating after age 30 with 5 or more years of service, withdraw their contributions and forfeit any vested employer-financed benefit.
+Adopted 2016 for members contributing the 4% member contribution rate and 2020 for members contributing the 2% or 6% member contribution rate.